vsajip/sarge/docs/tutorial.rst

 Handling errors in asynchronous mode
 ------------------------------------

-If an exception occurs calling :meth:`~Command.run` when trying to start a child process in synchronous mode, it's raised immediately.
+If an exception occurs calling :meth:`~sarge.Command.run` when trying to start a child process in synchronous mode, it's raised immediately.
 However, when running in asynchronous mode (`async_=True`), there will be a command pipeline which is run in a separate thread.
-In this case, the exception is caught in that thread but not propagated to the calling thread; instead, it is stored in the `exception` attribute of the :class:`Command` instance.
+In this case, the exception is caught in that thread but not propagated to the calling thread; instead, it is stored in the `exception` attribute of the :class:`~sarge.Command` instance.
 The `process` attribute of that instance will be `None`, as the child process couldn't be started.

-You can check the `exception` attributes of commands in a :class:`Pipeline` instance to see if any have occurred.
+You can check the `exception` attributes of commands in a :class:`~sarge.Pipeline` instance to see if any have occurred.

 .. versionadded:: 0.18
-   The `exception` attribute was added to :class:`Command`.
+   The `exception` attribute was added to :class:`~sarge.Command`.

 About threading and forking on POSIX
 ------------------------------------